-- Provides direct advising to students in the form of both individual and group sessions concerning appropriate course selection and academic planning including basic skills, pre-requisites, course sequencing and developing a plan to graduate from Nursing and Allied Health programs.
+- Advises new, continuing, and returning students concerning appropriate course selection and academic planning including basic skills, pre-requisites, course sequencing and academic probation.

-- Maintains strong communications regarding program changes for assigned advising cohort(s), and works with academic areas to provide updated communications to students, supervisor(s), support staff, faculty and departments in the College.
+- Maintains communications with students, supervisor(s), support staff, faculty and departments in the College.

 - Assists with college activities related to student success, retention and transfer.

-- Experience advising students in a community college or similar environment
+• Applicable experience advising students in a community college or similar environment.

-- Ability to use current applicable hardware and software, including Microsoft Office Suite, appointment scheduling software
+• Ability to use current applicable hardware and software, including Microsoft Office Suite including Word, Excel, Power Point

-- Experience with higher education system administration software.
-Familiarity with Ellucian Banner preferred
+• Applicable experience with higher education system administration software.
+Ellucian Banner preferred.

-- Willingness to work a flexible schedule with variable hours, including evenings and weekends and online coverage outside the typical work hours.
+• Ability to work a flexible schedule with variable hours, includes evenings and possible weekends.

 Affirmative Action/Equal Opportunity Employer